The Gospel According to John:

 a prophecy that takes space & time into account

 Micah’s prophecy addresses the coming of the Messiah both in terms of space and time.
 The Messiah will come forth from Bethlehem (the spatial location of the birth is set), but the Messiah nevertheless has existed from of old (in temporal terms, this indicates that the Messiah somehow existed prior to his prophesied birth, and the prophet provides only rather vague clues about when in worldly time the Messiah’s birth will occur—similar to the vague descriptions we have about when the Second Coming will occur).
-Bethlehem as the geographical location of the Messiah’s birth is clearly specified in the Gospel According to Matthew 2:1 and in the Gospel According to Luke 2:4–7, and both Evangelists establish that the birth occurs during the reign of Herod.
+Bethlehem as the geographical location of the Messiah’s birth is clearly specified in the Gospel According to Matthew 2:1 and in the Gospel According to Luke 2:4–7.
+Both Evangelists establish that the birth occurs during the reign of Herod.
 The Evangelist Luke further specifies that Caesar Augustus is ruling the Roman Empire at the time, and Quirinius is governor of Syria.

 the Old & New Testaments aren’t at odds